Thomas E. Baker

 Thomas Eugene Baker is a constitutional law scholar, Professor of Law, and founding member of the Florida International University College of Law.
 With four decades of teaching experience, Baker has authored eighteen books, including two leading casebooks, has published more than 200 scholarly articles in leading law journals, and has received numerous teaching awards.
-See Professor Baker's SSRN Author Page and HeinOnline Profile.

 Education

 Professor Baker graduated from Florida State University (B.S., 1974, cum laude), double majoring in economics and political science, and from the University of Florida College of Law (J.D., 1977, high honors), where he was a board member of the Florida Law Review and a Moot Court board editor and supervisor.
-He graduated in the top 3 percent of his class and was inducted into the Order of the Coif Legal Honorary Society, and the Phi Kappa Phi and Omicron Delta Kappa honor societies.
+He graduated in the top two percent of his class and was inducted into the Order of the Coif Legal Honorary Society, and the Phi Kappa Phi and Omicron Delta Kappa honor societies.

 Professional career

-After clerking in the United States Court of Appeals for the Fifth Circuit (1977–79), Professor Baker worked at the Supreme Court of the United States as a Judicial Fellow (1985–86) and as acting administrative assistant to Chief Justice William H. Rehnquist (1986–87).
+After clerking for Judge James C. Hill of the United States Court of Appeals for the Fifth Circuit (1977–79), Professor Baker worked at the Supreme Court of the United States as a Judicial Fellow (1985–86) and as acting administrative assistant to Chief Justice William H. Rehnquist (1986–87).

 By appointment of the Chief Justice, Baker was a member of the Committee on Rules of Practice and Procedure (1990–95) for which he received a formal Commendation for Distinguished Service to the Federal Courts from the Judicial Conference of the United States.

 Professor Baker served on the board of editors of the Journal of Supreme Court History (1991–93), the legal policy advisory board of the Washington Legal Foundation (1998–2012), the board of directors of the American Judicature Society (2000–02), and the advisory committee of the Journal of Legal Education (2012–15).

 Professor Baker is a Fellow of the American Bar Foundation and of the American Academy of Appellate Lawyers, and is a Life Member of the American Law Institute.
 In 2018, Baker was presented with the Albert Nelson Marquis Lifetime Achievement Award for career longevity and demonstrated excellence in legal education.

 Professor Baker publishes commentaries and is frequently quoted in the national media and on social media as an expert in constitutional law and the federal courts.
 He has appeared on Slate.com, NPR, Law.com, CNN’s Burden of Proof, C-SPAN, PrawfsBlawg.com, and numerous legal education programs for lawyers and judges.